 9. Little things like colour schemes for building redecoration can become big issues if members aren't consulted.
 Trying to get a committee to agree on a colour for the Sunday School room isn't aways easy, but it's better than the grief you may get for not consulting.

 10. When it comes to matters of principle, be guided by the Scriptures.
 Also bear in mind the church's constitution and confession of faith.
 The task of the church is to perform the Bible faithfully, not modify or disobey its teaching.
-The member's meeting gathers under the authority of our Lord Jesus.
+The members' meeting gathers under the authority of our Lord Jesus.
 He, not the pastor, or the most vociferous member is head of the church.
-When the members follow God's Word we may say of our agreed agenda, "It seemed good to us and to the Holy Spirit".
+When the members follow God's Word we may say of our agreed programme, "It seemed good to us and to the Holy Spirit".